• Skip to primary navigation

 • This cookie can stand alone!
 It's not dependent on frosting for flavor.

-• These are not too sweet and not the fall apart cakey kind of cookie.
+• These are not too sweet and not the fall-apart cakey kind of cookie.

 • I've made these cut-out sugar cookies for 25 years!!!

-• Roll out and cut these cookies for any holiday season like Christmas, Halloween, or Valentine's Day!
+• Roll out and cut these cookies for any holiday season, like Christmas, Halloween, or Valentine's Day!

 Ingredients Notes

 • Extracts - Do you need both extracts?
 If you're out of vanilla, that's fine, but the almond extract is very important to this recipe.
-It was makes these sugar cookies more flavorful.
+It makes these sugar cookies more flavorful.

-• Flour - all purpose flour, never self rising flour.
+• Flour - all-purpose flour, never self-rising flour.

-• Frosting - I frost my cookies with this Buttercream Frosting but you can frost them with Royal Frosting as well.
-If you don't want to frost them you can sprinkle sanding sugar or coarse sugar on the tops of the dough cut outs before baking.
+• Frosting - I frost my cookies with this Buttercream Frosting, but you can frost them with Royal Frosting as well.
+If you don't want to frost them, you can sprinkle sanding sugar or coarse sugar on the tops of the dough cutouts before baking.
 You will need to lightly press the sprinkles down to get them to stick to the cookies.

 The six ingredients needed to make these sugar cookies.